nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * There will be a check for clashes between meetings when adding a new meeting.

 **Examples**:
-* Add a meeting and there are no clashes.
+* Add a meeting for a specific client and there are no clashes.
     * `meet 5 -add 20.05.2021 15:00 16:00 MRT`

       ![meet-clash](images/meet-add.png)
 <br><br>
-* Add a meeting but there are clashes.
+* Add a meeting for a specific client but there are clashes.
     * `meet 3 20.02.2021 12:00 15:00 KENT RIDGE MRT`

       ![meet-clash](images/meet-clash.png)
 <br><br>
-* Delete a meeting.
+* Delete a meeting of a specific client.
     * `meet 4 -delete 23.08.2021 09:00 12:00 CLEMENTI MRT`
 <br><br>
-* Clear all meetings.
+* Clear all meetings of a specific client.
     * `meet 1 -clear`

 [Return to Table of Contents](#table-of-contents)